dbursy/clusterseminar/README.md

 <strong>25.02.2026 — 12:00 to 13:00</strong> <b>Maxi Schaller</b>, <i>Title to be announced</i>
 <br><br>

-<strong>04.03.2025 — 12:00 to 13:00</strong> <b>Lavinia Kinne</b>, <i>Diversity in Teams and Creative Output</i>
+<strong>03.03.2025 — 12:00 to 13:00</strong> <b>Lavinia Kinne</b>, <i>Diversity in Teams and Creative Output</i>
 <p style="font-size:smaller; margin-left:10mm; text-align:justify;">
-    We study the impact of group composition on the creativity of team output.
-To do so, we exploit the randomized allocation of first-year undergraduate students to study groups in a large Economics module over multiple years.
-Students are required to produce a short video on an important invention/innovation and its economic impacts.
-Using a variety of creativity measures rated by multiple raters, some of them with a major in film studies, we analyze how the group composition in terms of gender and background affects the quality of the video output.
-Furthermore, we look at who appears in the videos and in which function to study the representation of group members.
-Qualitative evidence from focus groups with participating students provides evidence on mechanisms.
+    Modern labor markets increasingly rely on teamwork for tasks that require creative thinking, yet little is known about how such creative output is produced.
+We exploit the randomized allocation of first-year undergraduate students to study groups in a large Economics module to examine how diversity in team members’ backgrounds affects the creativity of their collaborative work.
+Each group produces a short video on a major innovation and its economic implications.
+Grounded in psychological theories of creativity, we use human raters to assess the creative quality of these videos.
+Our results show that diversity in country background—a proxy for ethnic diversity—enhances creative performance.
+Academic performance remains unaffected, suggesting that the factors driving creative team performance differ from those underlying regular performance and that organizations can foster creative output without compromising other dimensions of effectiveness.
 </p>
 <br>